mdwasifulkabir/rock_paper_scissors/README.md

-This is a simple rock-paper-scissors game that will be played on the console.
+This is a simple rock-paper-scissors game with basic UI to learn DOM manipulation following The Odin Project.